Name the Chalice Contest 2017 (#namethechalice)

 25 Apr, 2017

 Learn more about the unique new Chalice Coral imported by Carolina Aquatics, and be sure to read the official rules and then submit your entry in the comments section of this page.
+UPDATE – Note, this contest is now closed.
+Learn more about the winner here.

 No-Name Chalice Echinophyllia sp.